Gilly-Chris/WeChat/README.md

 # WeChat
-Anroid chat applications that supports realtime notifications, audio messages, image and file sharing
+Android chat application with realtime notifications, audio messages, image and file sharing using google firebase

 Used technologies:<br>
 -------------------